Man City's Angelino joins RB Leipzig on loan

-Manchester City left-back Angelino has been loaned to Bundesliga leaders RB Leipzig until the end of the campaign.

-The 23-year-old has been limited to just four Premier League starts since re-joining City in July following a season with Eredivisie side PSV.
+The 23-year-old has been limited to just four Premier League starts since re-joining City in July after a season with Eredivisie side PSV.

-He has not featured at all in the league since a 2-1 loss to Manchester United on December 7, being restricted to three cup appearances since then.
+He has not featured at all in the league since a 2-1 loss to Manchester United on 8 December (AEDT), being restricted to three cup appearances since then.

 Angelino originally joined City's academy in 2013 and spent time on loan with New York City, Girona, Real Mallorca and NAC Breda during his first spell at the club.

-Leipzig are one point clear of Bayern Munich at the Bundesliga summit and have already brought in Dani Olmo from Dinamo Zagreb this month.
+Leipzig is one point clear of Bayern Munich at the Bundesliga summit and has already brought in Dani Olmo from Dinamo Zagreb this month.

 Meanwhile, 30-year-old midfielder Stefan Ilsanker and Matheus Cunha exited Leipzig on deadline day.